Lorenzo-Protocol/lorenzo-relayer/reporter/README.md

 # reporter

-This package implements the vigilant reporter.
-The vigilant reporter is responsible for
+This package implements the lrzrelayer reporter.
+The lrzrelayer reporter is responsible for

 - syncing the latest BTC blocks with a BTC node
 - extracting headers and checkpoints from BTC blocks